sympy/sympy/doc/src/modules/solvers/solveset.rst

 How do we deal with cases where only some of the solutions are known?
 ---------------------------------------------------------------------

  Creating a universal equation solver, which can solve each and every equation we encounter in mathematics is an ideal case for solvers in a Computer Algebra System.
-We always have some cases, which are not solved, or solved with incomplete solutions, so it's very important to represent that situation.
-For this type of situation we use the ``ConditionSet`` class in the sets module, which acts as an unevaluated solveset object.
+When cases which are not solved or can only be solved incompletely, a ``ConditionSet`` is used and acts as an unevaluated solveset object.

  Note that, mathematically, finding a complete set of solutions for an equation is undecidable.
 See `Richardson's theorem